-- 46. The Parties acknowledge, and by operation of law shall be deemed to have acknowledged, that the waiver of the provisions of Section 1542 of the California Civil Code (and any similar State laws) with respect to the claims released by this Settlement Agreement was separately bargained for and was a key element of the Settlement. - 47.
-By operation of the Final Approval Order and Final Judgment, the Action will be dismissed with prejudice. - 48.
-Upon the Effective Date: (a) this Settlement Agreement shall be the exclusive remedy for any and all Released Claims of Class Representative and Settlement Class Members; and (b) Class Representative and Settlement Class Members stipulate to be and shall be permanently barred and enjoined by Court order from initiating, asserting, or prosecuting against Released Parties in any federal or state court or tribunal any and all Released Claims.
+3 45.
+By operation of the Final Approval Order and Final Judgment, the Action will be 4 finally adjudicated.

+46. Upon the Effective Date: (a) this Settlement Agreement shall be the exclusive remedy for any and all Released Claims of Class Representative and Settlement Class Members; and (b) Class Representative and Settlement Class Members stipulate to be and shall be permanently barred and enjoined by Court order from initiating, asserting, or prosecuting against Released Parties in any federal or state court or tribunal any and all Released Claims.

-VII.
+10 VII.
 ATTORNEYS' FEES, COSTS, AND SERVICE AWARD

-- 49. Class Counsel may apply to the Court for an award of reasonable attorneys' fees and costs not to exceed \$400,000.
-Class Counsel approximates that it will seek \$25,000 in costs and \$375,000 in fees, but may apply in different amounts not to exceed \$400,000.
-Cognosphere will take no position on Class Counsel's application and agrees to pay the amount of fees and costs determined by the Court, up to \$400,000.
-These terms regarding fees and costs were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms. - 50.
-Any Attorneys' Fees and Costs Award, as awarded by the Court up to \$400,000, shall be payable by Cognosphere, as ordered, within the later of (a) twenty-one (21) days after the Court's order awarding fees and expenses, or (b) final approval of the settlement and the expiration of all deadlines in which a class member or any person may challenge final approval.
-In no event shall Cognosphere be required to make a payment of attorneys' fees if the Settlement Agreement is not finally approved. - 51.
-The Parties agree that the Class Representative may apply to the Court for a Service Award, which shall not exceed \$1,000, for her services as Class Representative.
+47. Class Counsel may apply to the Court for an award of reasonable attorneys' fees and costs not to exceed \$875,000.
+Class Counsel approximates that it will seek \$25,000 in costs and \$850,000 in fees, but may apply in different amounts not to exceed \$875,000.
+Niantic will take no position on Class Counsel's application and agrees to pay the amount of fees and costs determined by the Court, up to \$875,000.
+These terms regarding fees and costs were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms.

+48. Any Attorneys' Fees and Costs Award, as awarded by the Court up to \$875,000, shall be payable by Niantic, as ordered, within the later of (a) twenty-one (21) days after the Court's order awarding fees and expenses, or (b) final approval of the settlement and the expiration of all deadlines in which a class member or any person may challenge final approval.
+In no event shall Niantic be required to make a payment of attorneys' fees if the Settlement Agreement is not finally approved.

+49. The Parties agree that the Class Representative may apply to the Court for a Service Award, which shall not exceed \$1,500, for his services as Class Representative.
 The Parties agree that the decision whether or not to award any such payment, and the amount of that payment, rests in the exclusive discretion of the Court.
-Cognosphere agrees to pay the amount determined by the

-Court, up to \$1,000.
-Class Representative understands and acknowledges that she may receive no monetary payment, and her agreement to the Settlement is not conditioned on the possibility of receiving monetary payment.
-Any Service Award, as awarded by the Court, shall be payable by Cognosphere as ordered, within the later of (a) twenty-one (21) days after the Court's order awarding fees and expenses, or (b) final approval of the settlement and the expiration of all deadlines in which a class member or any person may challenge final approval.
-In no event shall Cognosphere be required to make a payment of an incentive award if the Settlement Agreement is not finally approved.
+Niantic agrees to pay the amount determined by the Court, up to \$1,500.
+Class Representative understands and acknowledges that he may receive no monetary payment, and his agreement to the Settlement is not conditioned on the possibility of receiving monetary payment.
+Any Service Award, as awarded by the Court, shall be payable by Niantic as ordered, within the later of (a) twenty-one (21) days after the Court's order awarding fees and expenses, or (b) final approval of the settlement and the expiration of all deadlines in which a class member or any person may challenge final approval.
+In no event shall Niantic be required to make a payment of an incentive award if the Settlement Agreement is not finally approved.

 VIII.
-MODIFICATION OR TERMINATION OF SETTLEMENT AGREEMENT AND COGNOSPHERE'S RESERVATION OF RIGHTS
+MODIFICATION OR TERMINATION OF SETTLEMENT AGREEMENT AND NIANTIC'S RESERVATION OF RIGHTS